yogeshmpandey/yogeshmpandey.github.io/_posts/2017-11-27-Backpacking-Europe-ROME.md

 From there I took a bus to Vatican City.
 The Vatican City is an independent country inside the city boundaries of Rome, the only existing example of a country within a city.
 And Interestingly, for this reason, Rome has been often defined as the capital of two states.
 With an area of approximately 44 hectares and a population of 1,000, it is the smallest state in the world by both area and population.

 I found myself in Peter Square in a dilemma of whether to get in the line for St Peter Bascilia or not.
 After 5 minutes of pondering I was standing in the line.
 It was probably the third biggest queue after my college mess and once when I stood in the ATM while Demonetisation was in implementation in India.
-Also, you won't be allowed to enter if you are scantily dressed.
+Quicktip, you won't be allowed to enter if you are scantily dressed.

 <img src="https://i.imgur.com/DAiJiLk.jpg" alt="logo">
 >Stack vs Queue